-g: - group name o: - organization name u: - user name h: - host/domain name r: - role name s specifies an inclusive capability for the id.
-Inclusive capabilities add and remove privileges granted by other matching rules.
+'''

+g - group name

+o - organization name

+u - user name

+h - host/domain name

+r - role name

+'''

 Should a host name start with a period, it is treated as a domain name.
 A domain name must match the right-most characters of a host name.
 Any single letter entity identifier may only appear once in an idspec list.
 An id associated with the specified idspec is considered a match when all of the entity identifiers are true for a client (i.e. the whole idspec applies).